Mobile sports betting is now a part of New York’s fiscal year budget for 2022.

 ”The law allows the state to directly operate mobile sports betting, so the $500 million will go to the state rather than a lot of middlemen who operate mobile sports betting in what many of the other states have done,” Cuomo said after the budget deal was announced.
 “This is more like the state lottery where we operate and get the resources.”

-With work still to be done to provide some clarity on how online sports betting will be implemented in New York, let’s take a look at the numbers of what the new legislation brings:
+With work still to be done to provide some clarity on how online betting NY will be implemented, let’s take a look at the numbers of what the new legislation brings: